probcomp/metaprob/doc/interaction.md

 after which you won't have to think about namespaces until you want to create new Clojure/Metaprob modules.
 Enter the following at the REPL:

+    (require 'metaprob.examples.all)
     (in-ns 'metaprob.examples.all)

-The `metaprob.examples.all` namespace imports all of the Metaprob namespaces, meaning all bindings are directly available and you don't have to worry about the Clojure namespace system.
+The `metaprob.examples.all` namespace imports all of the Metaprob namespaces, meaning that all Metaprob bindings are directly available and you don't have to worry about the Clojure namespace system after this point.
+(This is fine for experimentation, but for more durable programming I recommend convnetional use of the Clojure namespace system, requiring only those namespaces you use.)

 You can then evaluate metaprob expressions directly, run examples, and so on: